 Okinawa Scooters have started booking for i-Praise electric scooter. i-Praise scooter is nothing but Praise scooter with detachable Lithium-ion battery and digital display with navigation. i-Praise will be powered by 1 kW BLDC motor with a peak output of 2.5 kW.
 Top speed is 75 kmph in turbo mode with a range of 170 to 200 Km per charge.
 Battery capacity is 3.2kWh.
 The price of i-Praise will be around Rs 90,000 ex-showroom.

 Mahindra & Mahindra GenZe electric scooter has been seen testing in India.
 GenZe actually developed in the US and is also on sale in the US.
 Mahindra might be testing GenZe so check the feasibility to launch it in India.
 GenZe can achieve a top speed of 50 kmph and has a range of 55 Km and is sold as sustainable urban transportation in the US market.
 GenZe is retailed for $2,999 which translates to Rs 2.1 Lakh.
-Indian version will be cheaper when compared to US version since Indian production is cheaper than that of US.
+Indian version will be cheaper when compared to the US version since Indian production is cheaper than that of the US.

 Apart from the above list, Bajaj and Royal Enfield are also working on electric bikes for the Indian market.
 The most challenging part of electric mobility is the range of electric vehicles.
 Fast charging stations are being installed in the cities where these companies are present.
 With cheaper production, robust charging infrastructure, and longer per-charge range, electric vehicles will see the dawn of sales in India.
 Let’s wait and watch which of these electric bikes will launch in India.